-- (3) Submission requirements for research proposal - The research plan have sufficient contents. - (4) Time for beginning research - Research begins after a research proposal is accepted and approved by the three advisors. - (5) Dissertation outline - After gaining the approval from all three advisors, you can submit a dissertation outline to Kyoumu at least six months before application for a degree. - (6) Fast-track degree completion - Students who wish for fast-track degree completion should first consult with your supervisor and set an earlier outline submission time.
-Then notify your plan to the dean via the supervisor to apply for fast-track degree completion. - (7) Notes - Keep in mind that an advisor for Minor Research Project/Internship must be determined before the submission of a research proposal. - The 3D students who have not decided a research theme prior to enrollment should choose one as early as possible.
-You should consult with your supervisor to choose a theme and conduct a bibliographic review while fulfilling course requirements.
-Many reviews on the research theme are indispensable before a good research proposal can be written. - Students in Ishikawa campus will give a presentation on your research theme and receive the evaluation at Mid-term presentation held in the middle of first year.
+(3) Submission requirements for research proposal

+The research plan have sufficient contents.

+(4) Time for beginning research

+Research begins after a research proposal is accepted and approved by the three advisors.

+(5) Dissertation outline

+After gaining the approval from all three advisors, you can submit a dissertation outline to Kyoumu at least six months before application for a degree.

+(6) Fast-track degree completion

+Students who wish for fast-track degree completion should first consult with your supervisor and set an earlier outline submission time.
+Then notify your plan to the dean via the supervisor to apply for fast-track degree completion.

+- (7) Notes - Keep in mind that an advisor for Minor Research Project/Internship must be determined before the submission of a research proposal. - The 3D students who have not decided a research theme prior to enrollment should choose one as early as possible.
+They should consult with their supervisor to choose a theme and conduct a bibliographic review while fulfilling course requirements.
+Many reviews on the research theme are indispensable before a good research proposal can be written. - Students at Ishikawa campus are encouraged to consult with their supervisor to give a presentation on their research theme at Mid-term presentation and receive the evaluation.